28-day addiction rehabilitation programme at Nightingale Hospital

 Our 28-day therapeutic treatment model for recovery is underpinned by a holistic approach combining motivational interviewing, interpersonal group therapy, creative and experiential therapy alongside 12-step facilitation.
 A key part of our comprehensive assessment is the identification of key life events or traumas that have significantly influenced active addiction and associated behaviours.
 We will support you to develop a robust recovery plan prior to discharge.

 The core therapeutic programme takes place 7-days a week.
 In addition to the comprehensive therapeutic programme, all patients receive weekly one-to-one therapy.
-All patients are under the 24-hour care of an experienced nursing team and ward doctor, and a consultant psychiatrist, with whom they have direct contact three times a week.
+All patients are under the 24-hour care of an experienced nursing team, a ward doctor, and a consultant psychiatrist, with whom they have direct contact at least two times a week.

 All inpatients on the addiction treatment programme agree to random alcohol and drug tests alongside other treatment guidelines.
 These guidelines are implemented with the sole intention of keeping all patients and hospital staff safe.

-To support patients in their recovery journey as they transition from an inpatient to life outside the hospital, we provide a free weekly aftercare support for one year following the completion of treatment and/or day therapy programmes.
+To support patients in their recovery journey as they transition from an inpatient to life outside the hospital, we provide free weekly aftercare support for one year after completing treatment and day therapy programmes.

 Family involvement in treatment